Aerial view of Grace Bay in the Turks and Caicos

 The Blue Hills community on Providenciales, which is one of the three original settlements on the island.

-Previous to the advent of the tourism industry to Providenciales in the late 1970s, the island was only home to three small settlements: Blue Hills, Five Cays, and the Bight.
+Prior to the advent of the tourism industry in Providenciales in the late 1970s, the island was home to only three small settlements: Blue Hills, Five Cays, and the Bight.
 These communities were supported by fishing and subsistence farming.

 The vacation industry on Providenciales began at Turtle Cove, where the construction of the Third Turtle Inn and the Turtle Cove Marina opened the island to international tourism.
 It’s interesting to note that the island’s first resort was located here and not on the world-famous Grace Bay Beach.